Full Grain vs. Top Grain Leather vs. Genuine Leather

 Both kinds have their uses and are appreciated by different audiences around the world.

-In other words, if you're looking for a leather product that last and look great while doing it, avoid products that are made of genuine leather.
+In other words, if you're looking for a leather product that lasts and look great while doing it, avoid products that are made of genuine leather.

 Beginner's Guide to Leather Care